inet-framework/docs/_sources/tutorials/fingerprint/doc/first.rst.txt

 ..
 TODO: the setenv and the fingerprinttest separately ?

-The ``inet_fingerprinttest`` runs all simulations specified in all .csv files in the currect folder:
+The ``inet_fingerprinttest`` runs all simulations specified in all .csv files in the current folder:

 .. code-block:: fp